-After her variety show earlier in the year this time Lulu was given a more progressive show, in keeping with her musical tastes.
+After her variety show earlier in the year Lulu was now given a more progressive show, in keeping with her own musical tastes.

-Her then fiance Maurice Gibb appeared on the first show as did Atlantic Records' band Cartoone.
-But it would be the second show on 4th January 1969 that would be memorable.
+Her then fiance Maurice Gibb appeared on the first show as did Atlantic Records' band Cartoone in the 'New To TV' portion of the show which would also feature Apple Records' The Iveys on the second show.
+It would be that second show on 4th January 1969 that would be memorable.

-The Jimi Hendrix Experience had lost a lump of hash down a dressing room sink plug
+Jimi Hendrix had lost a lump of hash down a dressing room sink plug hole but manage

 to retrieve it in time for a pre-